alanmoment/bom-solution/README.md

 ============
 This solution is when PHP happened &#65279.

-Build file to website root folder.
+Build file to website root folder then execute it.